How to apply for a Dutch EORI Number

 EORI number in the Netherlands can be deduced as follows.
 The number consists of the country code (NL for Netherlands) and the fiscal number of the company.
 The fiscal number is an identification number also referred to as RSIN.

-Your company needs the EORI number when you do cross-border business and have to deal with customs, for example when filing customs declarations.
+After registration of your company and obtaining a VAT number, you need an EORI number when you want do cross-border business and have to deal with customs, for example when filing customs declarations.
 It allows for a more rapid exchange of data within the EU, raising efficiency both for customs and for your business.

 How to check if your EORI number has been activated